 Construction on all four open spaces &ndash Titanic Park, Pearl Street Playground, DeLury Square, and Burling Slip &ndash is complete.
-Parks is working on preparing monitoring documents and invoices to submit to LMDC.
+Department of Parks and Recreation (DPR) is working with the contractors on any change orders and to get final payment requests submitted.
+DPR also continues to work on preparing monitoring documents and invoices to submit to LMDC.